AMD X570 Motherboard Overview

 High-End, Mid-Range, and Budget X570 Motherboards

-The usual motherboard manufacturers have launched the expected assortment of AMD X570 motherboard that all have a great deal in common.
-Since X570 is a premium platform, most of them are aimed at gamers and enthusiasts.
-You still have plenty of choices in terms of feature sets and pricing though, ranging from quite simple models to expensive monsters like the water-block-covered ASRock Aqua.
+The usual motherboard manufacturers offer an assortment of AMD X570 motherboard that all have a great deal in common.
+Since X570 is a premium platform, most boards are aimed at gamers and enthusiasts, but you still have options when it comes to feature sets and pricing.
 However, there are no particularly cheap X570 boards.
-On the plus side, none lack essential features such as ultra-fast M.2 slots.
+On the plus side, none lack essential features such as ultra-fast PCIe 4.0 M.2 slots.